 Is cheese salty?
 Does cheese taste sweet?
 Or, does cheese taste sour?
 Well, no one justifies cheese in just these categories.
 There are a lot of flavors to describe.
 Actually, its taste depends on your tongue sensors and aroma.
 When your mind combines the tongue and nose information, you will be aware of the flavor.
 Here we talk about how cheese tastes in the mouth.

 There are over hundreds of cheese types around the world.
 Each type has its own flavor and taste.
 Below we explore the taste of four main cheese categories and some of the greatest cheeses in the world.

 Soft cheese has high moisture content and is very high in fat.
 It has a pudding-like texture.
 Actually, it is unripened cheese between 0-30 days.
-Some favored soft cheeses are:
+Below let’s find out the taste of some favored soft cheeses.